Research

 Data analysis

-Data: large-scale survey with scientists.
+Data: large-scale survey with US scientists.

 Data: moderator elections on the Stack Overflow platform (nominations, discussions, votes).